cpinnix/commanderpowerlevel/README.md

 **Provide an open source commander deck power level tool to aid the rule zero discussion.**

-## What This Is
+## Approach

-Provide the ability to quickly gauge the power level of any commander deck using crowdsourced weights.

-There are three weights used to generate three levels:

-- Commander Weights to generate a Commander Level
-- Power Weights to generate a Power Level
-- Pepper Weights to generate a Pepper Level
+Use crowdsourced weights in combination with a simple web application to calculate a decks levels.
+Commander, Power, and Pepper weights are used to calculate a decks respective levels.
 These weights are maintained in CSV files and can be collaboratively modified in this repository.

 ### Values